 If you’re struggling with a non-committal guy, you can get in touch with me today to get a personal gift from me to you.
 As a PBS love expert, I’ve helped tens of thousands of women handle similar issues and get the love they want.
-My gift to you is I will personally select one of our gifted Love Mentor coaches to help you handle your unique challenges and get THE relationship that is just right for you.
-This is time-limited, so Click Here now to be matched for free and get your Complimentary Breakthrough Session by phone or Skype.
-It can change your life.
+My gift to you is the free Find Mr. Right Today Masterclass where I’ll show you how to handle your unique challenges and get THE relationship that is just right for you.
+This session can be life-changing so watch this now before life takes over and you forget about it.
+This is time-limited, so watch it while you can… it’s right here…

 Hi, I'm Dr. Diana Kirschner.
 My team and I have helped thousands of successful single women, including judges, famous shrinks, CEOs, philanthropists, Directors, professors, and celebrities like Hoda Kotb from The Today Show to find a high-quality man who understands, appreciates and cherishes them, and I'm confident we can help YOU too!